-The Company holds 10 Prospecting Licences covering an area of ~8,300Km2 and the Lesedi Project already benefits from significant, independently certified Contingent Gas Resources of ~3.2 trillion cubic feet (3C) and independently certified Gas Reserves.
+The Company holds 10 Prospecting Licences and a Mining Licence covering an area of ~9,300Km2 and the Lesedi Project already benefits from significant, independently certified Contingent Gas Resources of ~3.2 trillion cubic feet (3C) and independently certified Gas Reserves.

 Botswana’s Department of Environmental Affairs has approved the Environmental Impact Statement (‘EIS’) submitted by the Company in December 2015 for Lesedi.
 The EIS was a prerequisite for the Mining Licence which was granted in 2017.
 Environmentally, there is a need in Botswana for the development of a relatively clean, low carbon energy source to replace the use of coal and diesel in the production of electricity.

 Tlou received a request for proposal (‘RFP’) from the Botswanan Government to provide up to 100MW of CBM power from its Lesedi project.